gianlucascoccia/MSR2021Replication/docs/CONTRIBUTING.md

 # Welcome to StackOverflow Mining contributing guide <!-- omit in toc -->

-Thank you for investing your time in contributing to our project!
-Any contribution you make will be reflected on [docs.github.com](https://docs.github.com/en) :sparkles:.
+Thank you for investing your time in contributing to our project! :sparkles:.

 Read our [Code of Conduct](./CODE_OF_CONDUCT.md) to keep our community approachable and respectable.